codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 ## Adding AKS cluster

-To add an Azure cluster, select *Microsoft AKS* from the drop-down menu.
+To add an Azure cluster, select *Azure AKS* from the drop-down menu.
 Click the *Authenticate button* and enter your Azure credentials.
 You will see a description of all permissions that Codefresh needs in order to access your cluster.
 Accept them and Codefresh will connect to Azure to get the cluster information.

 >If you experience difficulties at this point try logging into Azure first in your browser *before* clicking the authenticate button.
 Also make sure that you are using an organizational/company Azure account and not a personal one.
+We are currently working with Microsoft to improve this integration.

 If everything is ready you will see a dialog that allows you to select your Azure subscription and the cluster name that you wish to use.